MTG/essentia/doc/sphinxdoc/machine_learning.rst

 Essentia provides wrapper algorithms for TensorFlow deep learning models, designed to offer the flexibility of use, easy extensibility, and real-time inference.
 It allows using virtually any TensorFlow model within our audio analysis framework.

 We provide many pre-trained TensorFlow models for auto-tagging, music classification, tempo estimation, source separation, and feature embedding extraction for music and audio in general.
-See `our blog post <https://mtg.github.io/essentia-labs/news/tensorflow/2019/10/19/tensorflow-models-in-essentia/>`_ for further details about some of the models.
+See our blog posts `[1] <https://mtg.github.io/essentia-labs/news/tensorflow/2019/10/19/tensorflow-models-in-essentia/>`_ `[2] <https://mtg.github.io/essentia-labs/news/tensorflow/2020/01/16/tensorflow-models-released/>`_ for further details about some of the models.

-TODO short text with recommendations how to build your own models.

 Installation